GobinB/DataVis_Term_Project/README.md

 # DataVis_Term_Project

-work on disable 311. -- next

-maybe the selection of thins better (green check marks).
+maybe the selection of thins better (green check marks). -- for final

-add scroll in graph. -- currently working ahmed
+add more charts for final